 We've already rounded up our favorite blonde balayage looks for summer (and beyond) then we moved on to a slightly different color technique and put together a list of our favorite brown ombré looks.
 What's the difference between balayage and ombré, you ask?
 Ombré hair starts dark and transitions to a lighter shade at the ends.
 Balayage, on the other hand, is characterized by intermittent highlights dispersed throughout the hair, almost like subtle strokes of paint.

 As stylist Janna Velasquez of Bomane Salon in Beverly Hills once put it, "Balayage is a freehand painting technique, usually focusing on the top layer of hair, resulting in a more natural and dimensional approach to highlighting."
-Basically, they may look somewhat similar, but not the same.
+They may look somewhat similar, but they're not the same.

-Choosing a Shade: It's a good idea to keep your base shade close to your natural color and to not go too light with highlights for less up-keep.
+Choosing a Shade: It's a good idea to keep your base shade close to your natural color and not go too light with highlights for less upkeep.

 Maintenance Level: Low.
 Since the base shade is usually in the brunette or dark blonde family, you shouldn't have to worry too much about grow-out.

 Goes Great With: All complexions and undertones.
 This look can easily be customized to work for anyone.

 Similar Shades: Ombré, tiger's eye

 Price: Depends on how many highlights are required to get the desired look.

 Keep scrolling for 30 stunning examples of brown balayage hair that will make you want to call your colorist immediately.